 After Warnock took the extremely normal decision to sign a player he’d previously labelled a “sewer rat”, Diouf showed some promise in his early Leeds United days, less so once contract extensions had been signed.

 Twice an African player of the year in his prime, his playing career came to an end at Malaysian side Sabah FA.
 He’s now a “goodwill ambassador” back in Senegal, in a role that will come as no surprise to anyone that watched his playing career.
 Ahem.

 This game was the stuff of legend from McCormack.
 He told his manager to “f*ck off” after coming off the bench to put Leeds ahead against Derby.

 He’d scored 18 goals the season before for United but fallen down the pecking order during 2012-13, scoring just five.
 The following season, he bounced back to score 28 and be the Championship’s top scorers the year after Warnock had gone, but it was diminishing returns after leaving Elland Road for Fulham in 2014.

 After a disastrous spell at Aston Villa, he spent two seasons on loan in Australia and these days is without a club, having last played for Aldershot Town.

 The academy product made over 100 appearances for Leeds but never quite kicked on and was released in 2015.

 It was feared his career would be over after White suffered a horrendous hip injury that kept him out of action, without a club, for nearly two years.
-But he’s recently recovered to sign a two-year contract with SPFL side Hearts and may yet enjoy an unlikely career resurgence.
+He’s did manage to recover though and signed a two-year contract with SPFL side Hearts.
+These days he is playing for Rochdale in League Two.